- News & events

 We hope to bring more excellent students into the health field and there is a great opportunity for students with strong quantitative skills to build a professional career in epidemiology applied to Indigenous population health.

-A partial list of undergraduate degrees that might make you eligible for this training include health sciences, any basic science (biology, chemistry, physics, geography, etc.), business, economics, computing or data science, mathematics, statistics, or operations research, among many others.
+A partial list of undergraduate degrees that might make you eligible for this training include health sciences, any basic science (biology, chemistry, physics, geography, etc.), nursing, business, economics, computing or data science, mathematics, statistics, or operations research, among many others.
 If you are unsure whether your background would qualify you, please contact us and we would be happy to discuss it with you (see contact info below).

 How many students do you accept into the program?